 You can start to reach your full potential with an Alignment Map.

 The metrics that you measure and track depend completely on your organization’s goals and objectives.
 First ask yourself what it is that you want to achieve.
 Next, consider how you can measure the progress towards your goals.
+Then start tracking as much data as you can handle with a Financial Planning and Analysis (FP&A) program.

 A Key Performance Indicator is the number that shows whether you’re getting closer to your goal or if you’re not making adequate progress.